iitmcvg/iitmcvg.github.io/_posts/2018-04-05-ML-Sessions.md

 We've been putting together a fairly comprehensive post for getting started with deep vision, RL and NLP.
 You can find it [here]().

 Do reach out to us if you need any support.
+You can post any issues you may encounter on the group forums.
 Join the WhatsApp group to stay in touch: [link]( https://chat.whatsapp.com/EEN2EpQbJCk8wy2kaKR8ZQ) [https://chat.whatsapp.com/EEN2EpQbJCk8wy2kaKR8ZQ] .

 Cheers!